 10 Awesome Travel Trailers Under 5000 Lbs In 2023

-Focusing specifically on travel trailers under 5000lbs, Here we’ve compiled a list of of 10 lightweight top-tier travel trailers that have a dry weight under 5,000 pounds.
+Focusing specifically on camper trailers under 5000lbs, Here we’ve compiled a list of of 10 Small and light-weight top-tier travel trailers that have a dry weight under 5,000 pounds.

 1. Airstream Sport Travel Trailer